Risk Management Tools & Resources

 Corporate compliance is a concept that broadly applies to a range of corporate entities and refers to the processes these organizations follow to adhere to regulations and ethical standards.
 In healthcare, corporate compliance refers to an organization’s commitment to, and procedures for, detecting and preventing violations of state and federal laws, establishing expectations for ethical business practices, and setting appropriate standards for patient care and services.
 In short, corporate compliance is a commitment to do the right thing — both legally and ethically.

-- Responding promptly to detected offenses and undertaking corrective action1
+7. Responding to detected offenses and developing corrective action initiatives1

 With the implementation of the Patient Protection and Affordable Care Act (ACA) in 2010, compliance plans went from voluntary efforts to mandatory programs.
 Section 6401 of the ACA stipulates that healthcare providers must establish compliance programs as a condition of enrollment in Medicare, Medicaid, or the Children’s Health Insurance Program (CHIP).2